 Not quite organised for Christmas yet?
 Stuck for affordable Christmas present ideas?
 Keep reading!

 Up until we sung Christmas carols at work yesterday I was totally in denial that it’s Christmas time (we don’t even have our decorations up yet at home!).
 As a bit of a ‘last minute Charlie’ I’ve behaved slighly contra-personality this year and I finished the bulk of my Christmas present shopping by the end of November (go Lou, you polish that halo!).
-However, I’m starting to panic with the last few presents I need to buy as I’m totes stuck for affordable and eco friendly holiday gift ideas (Note, If money were no object I’d be taking everyone on a holiday to a tropical island).
-Unfortunately the people I have left to get pressies for aren’t into beauty or food – and I’m stumped!
+However, I’m starting to panic with the last few presents I need to buy as I’m totes stuck for affordable and eco friendly holiday gift ideas.
+Obviously, if money were no object I’d be taking everyone on a holiday to a tropical island (although that may not be particularly eco friendly), but unfortunately it is, so instead I have been looking for things like these eco-friendly dolls.
+The people I have left to get pressies for aren’t into beauty or food – and I’m stumped!
 Anyhow, pondering this made me realise that I’ve got a bunch of good ideas for folk that ARE into beauty and food!
 (Disclaimer… I think they are good ideas)… So, if you are rushing around going “Oh shit, I need to do some Christmas shopping” and muttering swear words under your breath about what to buy, here’s a blog post that might help with shopping for any folk that are mad for all things beauty, or foodie.

 I’ve put this blog post together based on gifts I’ve received that I’ve loved, or things I’m secretly lusting after!
 Most things you should be able to buy locally, or online (if you get cracking, stat) and they won’t break the bank.
 On the topic of price I’m getting endlessly frustrated at all the Christmas marketing suggesting you should remortgage your house and buy Dad a new 55″ TV, a $1000 food processor for Mum, or your best friend a $200 perfume.
 It’s the thought that counts, not the pricetag and I reckon the below options are both super thoughtful and not conducive to having your bum pucker at the cost.